phobologicalt/LiquidBounce-Scripts/README.md

 # LB-Scripts
-a repository of liquidbounce scripts
+the goal of this project is to make alot of liquidbounce scripts avilable in one place, and not everywhere or on sketchy websites from videos on youtube.